 Mr. Robichaux, The Living Room Coordinator and Therapist, has a particular interest in developing improved systems to manage psychiatric crises, through training and developing a culture which promotes recovery.
 As a therapist, he works primarily with children, adolescents, and their families to improve relationships and deepen the understanding of a young client’s experience.
 His areas of interest include family systems, play therapy, CBT approaches, men’s work, improved interventions for people with autism, and utilizing a recovery model to promote people’s self-determination toward improved health.

-Ms. Rooney, Senior Clinical Supervisor and Therapist, works with individuals who experience severe, chronic mental illness.
+Ms. Rooney, Groups Coordinator and Therapist, works with individuals who experience severe, chronic mental illness.
 She is also a group facilitator with our PSR program.
 Her experience includes work with adolescents, family therapy, co-parenting issues, and individual therapy with those who experience depression and anxiety.

 Ms. Sultz has over 20 years of experience working with Chicago non-profits in leadership positions involving administration, development and event coordination.
 Her responsibilities include oversight of Turning Point’s development efforts including all aspects of fundraising.
 She has a strong background in the arts and is a graduate of Grinnell College where she actively serves as a class agent and alumni volunteer.

 Ms. Teresi received her Master of Social Work from the University of Illinois at Chicago with a specialty in children and families.
 She has over seven years’ experience collaborating with children and families, with an emphasis on children who have experienced a traumatic event or stressor.
 She is passionate about her work with children, adolescents, adults and families.
 Her clinical interests include trauma, mood disorders, crisis intervention, depression, anxiety and self-injury.
 She incorporates the use of empirically-based treatments with a compassionate, genuine and collaborative approach.